ashhass/Concept-BottleNeck-Model-Papers/README.md

 # Concept-BottleNeck-Model-Papers

-This repository contains all papers on concept bottleneck models organized by year of publishing.
+This repository contains important papers on concept bottleneck models organized by year of publishing.

 # 2023